KelvCodes/KelvCodes/README.md

-- 🔭 I’m currently working on *JobPilotAI(a complete warehouse for job seekers to prepare them for any occupation in the tech spac)*
+- 🔭 I’m currently working on *JobPilotAI(a complete warehouse for job seekers to prepare them for any occupation in the tech space)*

 - 🌱 I’m currently learning *Full-Stack Development(MERN),AI/ML,Python and Video Editing*